chapel-lang/chapel/doc/users-guide/datapar/promotion.rst

 When multiple function arguments are promoted in a single call, the result is equivalent to a zippered forall-loop.
-As an example, consider the following function which takes two ``real`` arguments by **ref** and sorts them relative to one another using swap assignment:
+As an example, consider the following function which takes two ``real`` arguments by ``ref`` and sorts them relative to one another using a swap
+assignment:

 .. literalinclude:: examples/users-guide/datapar/promotion.chpl
   :language: chapel